NEWS

 -

-We will provide training for our participants, so you’ll know what you can include and what not.
+We will provide training for our participants, so you’ll know what you can and can’t include.

-As for contamination from the general public, we plan to secure the collection dumpster with a lock that prevents the general public from wandering over and dumping in their trash.
+As for contamination from the general public, the collection dumpster is secured with locks that prevent the general public from wandering over and dumping in their trash.
 We may install a surveillance camera to ensure compliance.

 -